 And that’s not all.
 Consider the charts and speech by ECB Executive Board Member Benoît Cœuré, also delivered in response to GHHW.
 Cœuré showed that the Fed’s QE left about half of total Treasury issuance in private hands after accounting for foreign central bank holdings, whereas the ECB has soaked up so many bonds that private investors are left with possibly less than 10% of all German Bunds.
 He then shared data suggesting that the ECB bossed Bund yields by more than the Fed bossed Treasury yields, as you might have expected.
 He argued that the key to QE success is to use the oldest trick in market manipulation—buy such overwhelming amounts that everyone else has to forage for a puny remaining supply.
 (Alright, he may not have called it market manipulation, but the rest is an accurate summary.)
 In other words, Cœuré’s GHHW response was to pen an ode to QE domination, which seems the natural endgame.

-To be sure, the central banking gods may have written a bigger QE into our future long before their emissaries convened in Chicago, but now their plans are even more clear.
+To be sure, the central banking gods may have written a bigger QE into our future long before the University of Chicago convened their emissaries, but now their plans are even more clear.
 Expect the Fed to follow the ECB and Bank of Japan in making sure the next time it expands its balance sheet, it’ll achieve total domination.
 You might imagine the Fed’s balance sheet blanketing the bond market in a thick, full-length coat (thick enough to withstand those Chicago winds), one that’ll make the current balance sheet look ragged and threadbare by comparison.

 And you might also expect the irony to be lost on central bankers such as Dudley and Cœuré.
 Can the cautionary advice in a paper titled “A Skeptical View of the Impact of the Fed’s Balance Sheet” really lead to a more aggressive use of that balance sheet?
 In fact, I think it will.